 The maps (left) should be of interest to all Americans.
 Authorization constraints still hamper the advancement of this resource toward the routine use of a small business.
 The API from BOC has tutorials on how the data can help businesses.
 A tutorial of an analysis that links small businesses with congressional elections (here) is an excellent example.

-The policy impact on regional economic growth or decline has a range from why Microsoft owners decided to move to Seattle to public attract business policies two decades later.
-Microsoft took their small, but rapidly growing 1970s company to Seattle because that is where they were from and felt comfortable.
-The decision by the fledgling Microsoft, however, is also like, but the reverse of public initiatives in regions hoping to find growth.
+The policy impact on regional economic growth or decline has a range from why Microsoft owners decided to move to Seattle to attract business policies two decades later.
+Microsoft took their small but rapidly growing 1970s company to Seattle because they were from and felt comfortable.
+However, the decision by the fledgling Microsoft is also like, but the reverse of public initiatives in regions hoping to find growth.
 Both are equivalent, as they are a roll of the dice, plus confidence.
-Federal officials would not learn of the explosive growth of the software and hardware technology industry until the early 1990s when a variety of attraction-bets came logically into policy.
+Federal officials would not learn of the software and hardware technology industry’s explosive growth until the early 1990s when a variety of attraction-bets came logically into policy.

 The nerd factor here is essential in another way.
-The mayors of cities who called up there planning and economic development commissioners and said, “get me some of that!”
+The mayors of cities called up their planning, and economic development commissioners said, “get me some of that!”
 So they put the staff that loved digging into the nooks and crannies of the NAICS to define their regions for comparison to all others economically.
-More mayoral questions on the decline and what to do tended to get answers such as publically invest in “cultural transformation” that led to the arts and a bet on the instinct of people not only to be creative but productive artisans as well.
+More mayoral questions on the decline and what to do tended to get answers such as publicly investing in “cultural transformation” that led to the arts and a bet on the instinct of people not only to be creative but also productive artisans.